OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/01-Test_Business_Logic_Data_Validation.md

 ### Example 3

 **[Distributed Denial of Dollar (DDo$)](https://news.hitb.org/content/pirate-bay-proposes-distributed-denial-dollars-attack-ddo):**
-This was a campaign that was proposed by the founder of the website "The Pirate Bay" against the law firm who brought prosecutions against "The Pirate Bay".
+This was a campaign that was proposed by the founder of the site "The Pirate Bay" against the law firm who brought prosecutions against "The Pirate Bay".
 The goal was to take advantage of errors in the design of business features and in the process of credit transfer validation.

 This attack was performed by sending very small amounts of money of 1 SEK ($0.13 USD) to the law firm.
 The bank account to which the payments were directed had only 1000 free transfers, after which any transfers have a surcharge for the account holder (2 SEK).
-After the first thousand Internet transactions every 1 SEK donation to the law firm will actually end up costing it 1 SEK instead.
+After the first thousand internet transactions every 1 SEK donation to the law firm will actually end up costing it 1 SEK instead.

 ## Test Objectives

 - Identify data injection points.
-- Validate that all checks are occurring on the back end and can't be bypassed.
+- Validate that all checks are occurring on the backend and can't be bypassed.
 - Attempt to break the format of the expected data and analyze how the application is handling it.

 ## How to Test